-Certain provisions of our articles of incorporation and bylaws could make it more difficult for a third party to acquire control of our organization or conduct a proxy contest, even if those events were perceived by many of our stockholders as beneficial to their interests.
-Our articles or bylaws include, among other things, provisions that:
+Certain provisions of our amended and restated certificate of incorporation ("certificate of incorporation") and amended and restated bylaws ("bylaws") could make it more difficult for a third party to acquire control of our organization or conduct a proxy contest, even if those events were perceived by many of our stockholders as beneficial to their interests.
+Our certificate of incorporation or bylaws include, among other things, provisions that:

-- enable our board of directors to issue additional shares of authorized, but unissued capital stock including additional shares of common stock and preferred stock, without further stockholder approval; - enable our board to establish the terms of preferred stock, including voting rights, dividend rights, redemption features, rights on liquidation or dissolution, and other qualifications, limitations and restrictions; - · establish an advance notice procedure for director nominations and other stockholder proposals; - · do not permit stockholders to call special meetings of stockholders or act by written consent; and - enable our board of directors to increase the size of the board and fill the vacancies created by the increase.
+- enable our board of directors to issue additional shares of authorized, but unissued capital stock including additional shares of common stock and preferred stock, without further stockholder approval; - enable our board to establish the terms of preferred stock, including voting rights, dividend rights, redemption features, rights on liquidation or dissolution, and other qualifications, limitations and restrictions; - establish an advance notice procedure for director nominations and other stockholder proposals; - do not permit stockholders to call special meetings of stockholders or act by written consent; and enable our board of directors to increase the size of the board and fill the vacancies created by the increase.